rusefi/rusefi_documentation/Hardware/Frankenso/Hardware_Frankenso.md

 Case cover bolts: M4/0.7mm countersunk Philips, 9mm thread length

-== Component Options ==
+## Component Options

-'''98% components on the board could be acquired on Degikey/Mouser, but a few are only available on eBay:'''
+**98% components on the board could be acquired on Degikey/Mouser, but a few are only available on eBay:**

 68uH radial inductor 8x10 (Frankenso 0.5+)